WealthAdventures/workouts2021/21Q1/21Q1_IntroductionJoin.md

         ⟼ Do you think the future of work is the gig economy?
 That we are trending towards digital jobs with laxer job security?
 Looking to get ahead of the curve?

         ⟼ Can you not find a job you like?
 Do you want to work within your values?
-Do you want to monetise your passion?
+Do you want to monetise your knowledge and expertise?

 Building a <span style="text-decoration:underline;">second income</span> might be the answer you’re looking for.